Plan the conversation carefully.

 Practical move: For apology that feels incomplete, separate the apology, changed behavior, and requested response so repair does not become pressure.

-Watch for: pressure to solve apology that feels incomplete faster than the situation allows.
+Watch for: pressure to solve how to respond to an apology that feels incomplete faster than the situation allows.

 A Concrete Line To Practice